GvHD stands for ‘graft versus host disease’. The word ‘graft’ simply means your donor’s cells, and the ‘host’ is you.

 Symptoms: Your eyes may become itchy, dry and uncomfortable or they may water almost continuously.
 They may also be sensitive to bright light.

 Treatment: Referral to an ophthalmology specialist that can prescribe a combination of eye drops, anti-inflammatories or antibiotics depending on your symptoms.
-Wearing sunglasses may also helpful.
+Wearing sunglasses may also help.

 Muscles & joints